omahs/.github-3/SECURITY.md

 * Be kind.
 * Be respectful and professional in your communications and behavior.
-* Interactions should be at all times respectful and communicated in a professional manner and tone with a view to being beneficial to the report validation process.
 * Hate speech, profanity, or any aggressive threats will not be tolerated in any form.
 * Only contact the jewl.app team through the [GitHub Security Advisory](https://github.com/jewl-app/.github/security/advisories/new).